-In collaboration with Roaring Fork Valley schools, Aspen School District, the Pitkin County Sheriff’s Department, teen health organizations and all Roaring Fork Valley high school students and in-coming freshman, this globally live-streamed and recorded conversation will address the concerns of our community for the health of our youth, and will provide tools and resources to create that village that we all need, and hopefully begin to change social norms.
+This globally live-streamed and recorded conversation addresses the concerns of our community for the health of our youth, and provides tools and resources to create that village that we all need, and hopefully begin to change social norms.

 Aspen Connect Producer

 Jillian Livingston is the Founder and Executive Producer of the blog AspenRealLife.com and the networking organization, Aspen Connect.
 A brand influencer, connector, motivational speaker, travel writer, vlogger and mom of three teen boys, Jillian produces Aspen Connect inspirational human interest conversations that are live-streamed and distributed to an engaged audience of over 30K monthly followers.

 Thus far she has produced nine monthly Aspen Connect conversations to sold out houses at prominent Aspen locations.